deej122/KA_JavaScript/README.md

 ===========

-Tested and working in Google Chrome, Safari, and Mozilla Firefox -- yet to test in IE 8, 9
+Tested and working in Google Chrome, Safari, and Mozilla Firefox, IE

 ===========